WS Guinness Sustainable Energy Fund

 Avoids genetically modified seeds/crop production

-Find funds that aim to avoid investing in companies that produce genetically modified seeds or crops.
+Aims to avoid investing in companies that produce genetically modified seeds or crops.
 (This does not typically include avoiding companies such as supermarkets).
-See fund literature for further information.
+Climate Change & Energy

 Climate change / greenhouse gas emissions policy

-Funds that have policies (documented strategies that explain their position on) climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
+Has policies (documented strategies that explain their position) on climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
 Strategies vary.
-Read fund details for further information.

 Coal, oil & / or gas majors excluded